mwhagedorn/gatechML1/README.txt

 Assignment 1:  supervised learning

+download the code for this assignment at https://github.com/mwhagedorn/gatechML1.git

 To run the examples first install conda 4.6.14.
 You can see all the relevant packages in the requirements.txt file if you want to see packages used